 The amount of tax relief you’ll be able to claim depends on the rate at which you pay tax.
 For example, basic rate taxpayers, who pay tax at 20% and claim tax relief on £6 a week would receive £1.20 a week in tax relief (20% of £6).
 Over a year, this would mean they can reduce the amount of tax they pay by £62.40.

-Higher rate taxpayers who pay tax at 40% can claim £2.40 a week (40% of £6 a week), or £124.80 over a year.
+Higher rate taxpayers who pay tax at 40% can claim £2.40 a week (40% of £6 a week), or £124.80 over a year, while additional rate taxpayers, who pay the top 45% rate of tax, can claim £2.70 a week in tax relief, equivalent to £140.40 a year.
 The amount you’ll get if you live in Scotland will differ, as income tax rates aren’t the same as in England and Wales, but tax relief will still correspond with the tax rate you pay.

 If you think your additional expenses from working from home are higher than £6 a week, you can claim tax relief on the exact amount they are but you’ll need to supply HMRC with evidence such as receipts, bills or contracts.